TeenahApp/mobile/readme.md

 8. Design a better design for images for medias.
 29. When sending a login SMS, notify the user to wait, or about the current situation.
 30. Make sure to accept the indian numbers.
+26. Update the likes count whenever the member likes a member, event, media.
+28. Liking a comment has some issues, when liking another comment after liking one comment.
+29. Has some issue when logining in.
+22. Creator image is enlarging when appearing again -- also reloading the image twise.
+20. Consider back button after adding a new event.

 TODO: